MayurakshaSikdar/neetcode-io/README.md

 ## 🙏 Acknowledgments

 * Inspired by [NeetCode](https://neetcode.io)
+* Thanks to [Navdeep Singh](https://www.linkedin.com/in/navdeep-singh-3aaa14161/) - Founder of NeetCode
 * Thanks to the open-source community for providing problem statements and discussions.

 ---